Orlando International Airport

-Orlando International Airport (IATA: MCO, ICAO: KMCO, FAA LID: MCO) is a primary international airport that is located 6 miles southeast of Downtown Orlando, Florida.
-In 2021, it handled 19,618,838 passengers, making it the busiest airport in the state and seventh busiest airport in the United States.
-The airport code MCO stands for the airport's former name, McCoy Air Force Base, a Strategic Air Command (SAC) installation, that was closed in 1975 as part of a general military drawdown following the end of the Vietnam War.
+Orlando International Airport (IATA: MCO, ICAO: KMCO, FAA LID: MCO) is the primary international airport located 6 miles southeast of Downtown Orlando, Florida.
+In 2024, the airport served 57,211,628 passengers, making it the busiest airport in the state and ninth busiest airport in the United States.
+The airport code MCO comes from the airport's former name, McCoy Air Force Base, a Strategic Air Command installation, that was closed in 1975 as part of a general military drawdown following the end of the Vietnam War.

-The airport serves as a hub for Silver Airways, an operating base for Avelo Airlines, JetBlue, Southwest Airlines and Spirit Airlines, as well as a focus city for Frontier Airlines.
+The airport serves as an operating base for Breeze Airways, Frontier Airlines, Southwest Airlines and Spirit Airlines, as well as a focus city for JetBlue.
 Southwest is the airport's largest carrier by passengers carried.
-The airport is also a major international gateway for the mid-Florida region, with over 850 daily flights on 44 airlines.
-The airport also serves 135 domestic and international destinations.
+The airport is also a major international gateway for the Florida region, with over 1,000 daily flights on more than 40 airlines serving over 170 domestic and international destinations.
 At 11,605 acres, MCO is one of the largest commercial airports in terms of land area in the United States.
 In addition, the airport is home to a maintenance base for United Airlines.
 The airport was also a hub for Delta Air Lines until 2007.